18-038-MEL-CS/Query-based-system-adapted-for-Genomics-and-similar-purposes/README.md

 ```
   flag = 0
 ```
-Then it constructs a for loop to go through every block in the blockchain .
+Then it constructs a for-loop to go through every block in the blockchain .
 ```
   for (i in 1:patients){
 ```
-For every block, it checks if patient's identity matches with that which is stored in the current block.
-If they are not equal, then it  sets the flag value to 1 to indicate the patient has already previously added a block under the same identity and sets the loop's counter equal to the number of patients to end the loop.
+For every block, it checks if the patient's identity matches with that stored in the current block.
+If they are equal, then it sets the flag value to 1 to indicate the patient has already previously added a block under the same identity and sets the loop's counter equal to the number of patients to end the loop.

 ```
   if (identity == blockchain[[i]][1]$identity){